-On March 23, 2017, the Delaware Supreme Court affirmed the Court's ruling on the June trial, and as a result, Williams has conceded that its \$10 billion damages claim is foreclosed, although its \$410 million termination fee claim remains pending.
+On March 23, 2017, the Delaware Supreme Court affirmed the Court's ruling on the June 2016 trial, and as a result, Williams has conceded that its \$10 billion damages claim is foreclosed, although its \$410 million termination fee claim remains pending.

 On December 1, 2017, the Court issued a Memorandum Opinion granting Williams' motion to dismiss in part and denying Williams' motion to dismiss in part.
-On April 16, 2018, the Court denied ET's motion for re-argument of the Court decision granting Williams' motion to dismiss in part.
-Discovery is ongoing, and a trial is expected in mid-2020.
+On April 16, 2018, the Court denied ET's motion for re-argument of the Court's decision granting Williams' motion to dismiss in part.
+Discovery is ongoing, and a trial is currently set for June 2020.